Kawaxte/stockbasterd-rs/README.md

 As a fellow Rustacean, I'm always open to suggestions and improvements.
 If you have any ideas, feel free to fork the project and submit a pull request.
 I'll review it as soon as possible.

-In case where GitHub is new to you, here's a quick guide on how to fork and submit a pull request:
+To fork the project and submit a pull request, follow these steps:

 1. Fork the project by clicking the `Fork` button on the top right corner of the project page.
 2. Clone the forked project to your local machine using [Git](https://git-scm.com/) or [GitHub Desktop](https://desktop.github.com/).